bluecaravan/cuifen-website/src/about.md

 - Research.

 ## colophon
-This website is made with Eleventy and deployed with Netlify.
+This website is made with [Eleventy](https://www.11ty.dev/) (using the [Eleventy Duo template](https://eleventyduo.netlify.app/)) and deployed with [Netlify](https://www.netlify.com/).
 Domain hosted with porkbun, an oddly satisfying registrar.
 Zero analytics, I don't track anything.
 I have AI-scraping bots blocked to the best of my ability.